simon0302010/postfix_ratelimit/README.md

 ```
 > You can also create a service to run it in the background.

+### Signals

+You can send different signals to the program to control it:

+- SIGUSR1 (10) prints the currently loaded configuation values to the console
+- SIGHUP (1) restarts the program to reload the configuration file or save the database
+- Termination Signals (2, 3, 15) save the database and stop the program

 ## Configuration

 You can configure options like this: